wtsi-hgi/gwas_display_app/DOCUMENTATION.md

 **MongoDB**

 Containers within a swarm can be replicated, allocated to a different host, shut down, restarted etc. Hence they are not really defined for persisting state, as is required by a db.

+> The image defined by your Dockerfile should generate containers that are as ephemeral as possible.
+By “ephemeral”, we mean that the container can be stopped and destroyed, then rebuilt and replaced with an absolute minimum set up and configuration.

 One workaround to persisting state is to create a volume and bind mount it to a container.
 But for this to work, the data stored in the volume must be in the same node as where the container is deployed.
 Hence, sometimes it is useful to define constraints in the compose file to restrict the container to a particular node.
 We do this, for example, in the db container for gwas app as shown:

 ```
   gwas-db: